jkgoya/meld-hello-meld/hello-meld-5/20210430-retrospective-review.md

 Zoom screen-sharing was very effective as a pair programming technique.

-The pattern we've followed has been a series of short workshops followed by this week's longer sprint seems to have been very effective.
+For this overall project, the pattern we've followed has been a series of short workshops followed by this week's longer sprint.
+This seems to have been very effective.
 Reinforced value of simple early "Hello MELD" apps.
-MELDfests didn't really help - difficult for outsiders to come in (though this was not what they were intended to achieve).
+MELD fests didn't really help - difficult for outsiders to come in (though this was not what they were intended to achieve).
 Generally, sprints like this do seem to be a useful way of making technical progress and transferring knowledge.

 DL: overall, this long workshop (sprint) has been as helpful as we hoped it would be.